sedihglow0xFAE/kersha/README.md

 ME AND HER FUCKING DOMINATED AND KILLED A FUCKING GOD DANCING TO MUSIC.
 Took alot of mana, witchform baby ;)

+Brush up on physics, These fucks are smart that help us, teach english, math, look at the equations, concepts, they just DO it, they dont know all our shit.
+And most of the witch goddessess i know can do all the math in their head, even microscopic.
+SUCK IT.
+Obviously they are alive, they will still need reference work LAFF, its not like they have paper and shit.

+Equations are all the same at any level, dont worry about quantum.

 Remember, god said, goddessess are small, gods are big (turns out gods are like, 4-6 millimeters.
 LAFF.
 Small fucks.